-Open, fair and transparent trade and implementation of CSR activities in the supply chain
+Open, Fair and Transparent Trade and Implementation of CSR Activities in the Supply Chain

-In addition to conducting procurement activities based on a basic procurement policy, the Toyota Boshoku group will meet rising demand for CSR activities in the supply chain as business expands.
+In addition to conducting purchasing activities based on a basic purchasing policy, we are working to strengthen CSR throughout the supply chain.

-Basic procurement policy
+Basic purchasing policy

 - Open and Fair Transactions